AACR Minority Scholar in Cancer Research Awards

 Required Application Materials:

-- Application Form/Online Application.
+- Applications for the AACR Annual Meeting 2024 and AACR special conferences can be completed in the myAACR membership portal.
 Provide all information requested.
 The applicant must list one mentor in a faculty capacity (i.e. department head, advisor, etc.) at their institution who could certify the information in the application upon request.

 - Personal statement written by the candidate (no longer than two pages in length) describing the benefit he/she expects to derive from attending the conference and the reasons for the candidate’s interest in the conference.

-- Two letters of reference from faculty members from the applicant's institution or an institution that the applicant has attended.
-The letters should be addressed to the Minority Scholar in Cancer Research Awards Committee, and should comment on the applicant's academic and personal qualifications for this award.
+- Two letters of reference from faculty members from the applicant’s institution or an institution that the applicant has attended.
+The letters should be addressed to the AACR-Minority Scholar in Cancer Research Awards Committee and should comment on the applicant’s academic and personal qualifications for this award.
 Letters of recommendation should always be on letterhead with visible signatures.

 - A copy of the abstract submitted for presentation at the meeting.
 Candidates must provide the abstract control number.